-Many evaluations of policies that target particular places or territories (like protected areas or payments for ecosystem services) have used pixels as their unit of analysis (Jayachandran et al. 2016; Chen et al. 2014; Curran et al. 2016; Tuanmu et al. 2016).
+Many evaluations of policies that target particular places or territories (like protected areas or payments for ecosystem services) have used pixels as their unit of analysis (Jayachandran et al. 2016 Tuanmu et al. 2016).
 We do not adopt this approach, because it does not reflect the structure of decision-making about certification: firms rather than pixels decide whether to obtain FSC certification, and it is not possible to certify individual pixels.
 However, as a robustness check and to facilitate comparison to other impact evaluations, we compare random samples of pixels in certified and non-certified FMUs in Appendix E.